No One Mourns the Wicked

 Then Maybourne dropped the other shoe.
 Everything goes away.
 The cloning charges, the murder rap that they'd never prove, and Jean would be allowed to stay in her home.
 The government would even pay for it if she'd help them 'defend Earth', as they called it.
 There really wasn't any choice.
 She'd probably never see her sister again either way, but this way her sister would be safe and she'd get to call her everyday.
 And though she she swore to herself they'd never get her full cooperation, she'd signed on.

 She'd dragged her feet ever since.
 Not that the idiots would ever realize it.
 It's not like they could recruit the best and brightest.
 The work here was clearly illegal.
 More illegal than anything she'd ever done.
 Well, anything she'd ever done in research anyway.
 And year by year she got angrier.
 If they had let her complete her research in peace, she might have found a cure for her sister by now.
 Or at the very least a vaccine to prevent anyone else from getting Down Syndrome.
 She swore to herself that they would rue the day they no longer had a hold on her.

-A/N: Ok, yes this is a very different take on Maggie Walsh.
+A/N: Okay, yes this is a very different take on Maggie Walsh.
 But I love looking at things from a different view.
 (Thank you Dead Poet's Society) Which is why I love Wicked so much.
-In the movie, the witch is pure evil.
-But in the musical, she's not evil.
+In the movie version of The Wizard of Oz, the witch is pure evil.
+But in the musical Wicked, she's not evil.
 Just a person over her head but trying to do good.
 I also noticed a similarity (apart from murder) between Maggie Walsh and Sue Sylvester of Glee.
 That's where the sister with Down's Syndrome comes from.
 Hopefully after you've read this story, you'll no longer look at Maggie Walsh as “The Bad Guy” but more as a flawed human being.